 The deal, awarded under a Small Business Innovation Research (SBIR) Phase 3 agreement, is funded by the U.S. Space Force and the Defense Innovation Unit (DIU).

-Under the contract, Impulse Space will provide two orbital transfer vehicles (OTVs) that will carry space surveillance payloads for missions intended to enhance U.S. military capabilities in space domain awareness.
-One mission will be launched to low Earth orbit (LEO) while the other will go to geostationary transfer orbit (GTO).
+Under the contract, Impulse Space will deploy two orbital transfer vehicles (OTVs) that will carry space surveillance payloads for missions intended to enhance U.S. military capabilities in space domain awareness.
+One mission will be launched to low Earth orbit (LEO) while the other will go to geosynchronous transfer orbit (GTO).
 These efforts are part of the U.S. Space Force’s Tactically Responsive Space (TacRS) program, which is designed to leverage commercial technologies for the rapid deployment of satellites and other assets in response to national security needs.

 The announcement comes shortly after Impulse Space announced it raised $150 million in Series B funding.
 The company, founded in 2021 by former SpaceX rocket propulsion engineer Tom Mueller, counts RTX Ventures, the venture capital arm of Raytheon Technologies, among its investors.